 Ben Green, Director of Franchise Sales

-If you've had a chance to check out some of the other pages on this site, you're probably thinking the same thing I was back in 2001 when I joined Great Harvest.
+If you've had a chance to check out some of the other pages on this site, you're probably thinking the same thing I was when I joined Great Harvest.
 What a cool company.
 What great franchise system.
 What cool people.
 What a philosophy.
 Wow!
 Such corporate responsibility and stewardship are rare today.
 We are able to work in an environment of respect, love and laughter.
 As long as we do that, the rest pretty much falls into place.
 I am very proud of how we live the last line of our Mission Statement while simultaneously funding our generosity with a sustainable, successful business model.
 That combination is all too rare.
+And we are very proud to have largely maintained that culture as we took our journey from bread store to cafe.

 How did I get here?
 I spent quite a few years as a franchisee of a different system to learn how to operate a small business firsthand.
 I also spent some time consulting for that same franchise company, later acting as their Chief Financial Officer.
 This combination of franchisee and franchisor experience has allowed me to bring a unique —and hopefully fair— perspective to Great Harvest.